The Glass Scientists

 The Glass Scientists is a young adult webcomic by Sage Cotugno (published as S.H.
 Cotugno), published both in-print and online.
 Set in the Victorian era, it is inspired by the Gothic novel Strange Case of Dr. Jekyll and Mr. Hyde.
 The comic follows a world after the infamous Dr. Frankenstein's death, as a group of "rogue scientists" and socialite Jekyll tries to pull themselves out of disrepute.

 Plot

 The comic is set in London in the Victorian era filled with magic and supernatural monsters.
-Thirty years since the death of the infamous Dr. Frankenstein, the citizens are still fearful of the supernatural, threatening the arcane scientists who reside in London.
+Thirty years since the death of the infamous Dr. Frankenstein, the citizens are still fearful of the supernatural, threatening the scientists who reside in London.
 One socialite and scientist Henry Jekyll has founded an organization called Society for Arcane Science, where a group of "rogue scientists" could continue their work in secret.
 They and Jekyll hope to improve their reputation and allow arcane science to flourish under public eye.
 However, after a failed experiment on himself, Jekyll has come to live in the same body with a chaotic version of himself, who calls himself Hyde.

+Hyde really, really wants to go to this underground market known as the Blackfog Bazaar, and convinced Jekyll to let him go.